 It doesn’t have to be complicated – figure out your cooking style, write down a few ideas of what you can make with what you have, and match it up to your personal schedule.
 Add in a new recipe you’d like to try and consider it done.

-One of the biggest hurdles of cooking real food for one person is cooking too much food.
 Learn to cut recipes in half, or even into quarters if necessary.
 Use online tools like this conversion calculator to help with the ingredients, and consider investing in a kitchen scale so coming up with 1/4 pound of pasta isn’t that difficult.

 Also, learn what types of meals are good for the freezer, and which ones aren’t.
 This way you’re better prepared to decide whether to halve or quarter a recipe in order to reduce waste.